 And this is it.
 My mother was wrongfully gunned down, on April 21, 2012 by five Las Vegas Metropolitan police officers.
 Their names are: Melvyn F. English, Todd G. Edwards, Truong T. Thai, Matthew J. Cook and Christopher M. Grivas.
 They shot her more than 24 times . . .

 I believe that the Las Vegas Metropolitan Police Department abused their authority leading to the death of my mother.

 My sister was a senior in high school and I was a sophomore.
 We were students at Cimarron high school.
 She made sure we would got to school on time and that we had breakfast, lunch money and dinner.
 One thing I loved about my mom was that she trusted her parenting enough to trust us.
-Our home was always opened to anyone who needed either a hot meal, a good laugh and always had an abundance of love.
-She was raised to be self sufficient and independent women which she passed on to us.
+Our home was always open to anyone who needed either a hot meal, a good laugh and always had an abundance of love.
+She was raised to be self sufficient and independent which she passed onto us.